truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** After a messages batch run completes, this endpoint can retrieve all the messages/responses generated in that batch.

-**Response Fields:** Returns a list of message objects similar to **List Messages**, but aggregated from the batch’s activity.
+**Response Fields:** Returns a list of message objects similar to **List Messages**, but aggregated from the batch's activity.
 For example, if the batch sent a query to 5 agents, this might return 5 assistant message responses (one from each agent).
-Each message will likely have an associated agent or context so you know which agent’s response it is.
+Each message will likely have an associated agent or context so you know which agent's response it is.
 (The exact format might include the agent\_id alongside each message.)

 ## Voice API Endpoint